faizanbhat/project-euler/README.md

 12. What is the value of the first triangle number to have over five hundred divisors?
 13. Work out the first ten digits of the sum of the following one-hundred 50-digit numbers.
 14. Which starting number, under one million, produces the longest Collatz sequence?
+15. How many lattice paths are there through a 20x20 grid?